-A LEGACY OF PERFECTION
+A LEGACY OF EXCELLENCE

 The brothers Arnold and Kurt Hennig establish the Gebrüder HENNIG oHG in Munich and started manufacturing the first "HENNIG-Bellows" in an apartment.